Lemoncode/react-image-focal-point/examples/styled/README.md

 # Styled

-This example shows how to provide styles to the image focal point component.
+This example shows how to override the standard component styles with your custom ones and apply them to the image focal point component.

 ## How to apply this feature in your code